KaioSantos32/Cybersecurity-Portfolio/Google Cybersecurity Professional/SQL and Linux/01 Navigating and setting permissions.md

 **Changing permissions of directory**:

-The user "researcher2" has a "drafts" file that only he should access, but the group has reading permissions for it, so it's necessary to change it.
+The user "researcher2" has a "drafts" file that only he should access, but the group has reading permissions for it, so it's necessary to change it:

 ![Changing directory permission](images/03_changing_dir_permission.png)